apache/incubator-heron/website/content/docs/developers/python/topologies.md

 ## Defining a topology by subclassing Topology class

-This way of defining a topology is compatible with the Streamparse API.
+This way of defining a topology is compatible with the streamparse API.
 All you need to do is to place `HeronComponentSpec` as the class attributes of your topology class, which are returned by the `spec()` method of your spout or bolt class.